cag/bare-box/deployment-guide.md

 Run `npm run truffle compile` to check that there aren't any basic scripting errors that have been introduced while writing `truffle-local.js`.

-Then run `npm run truffle migrate -- --network rinkeby` to deploy the contracts using the scripts in the `migrations` folder.
+Then let's try to deploy our contracts on Rinkeby.
+Run `npm run truffle migrate -- --network rinkeby` to deploy the contracts using the scripts in the `migrations` folder.

 Assuming you haven't funded your account with test ether yet, you will probably get an error like the following: